awikman/homepage/README.md

 You can access the deployed version at [wikman.ch](http://wikman.ch)

+There isn't a lot here yet, but I'll add some interactive tech demos later (This was the original idea, and the reason I built it with React.)

 ### About the source code

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deployed with gh-pages.